Conflict of Interest, Conflict of Commitment and Outside Activities

 - The total amount/value received for any compensated activity in the past 12 months (financial disclosures system);

-- A description, including the amount of compensation or interest of any substantial interest in a business entity;
+- A description, including the amount of compensation or interest of any financial interest in a business entity;

 Failure to comply with any portion of this policy, applicable federal regulations, state laws, rules and regulations of The University of Texas Board of Regents, UT System policies, university policies, and/or the terms of an approved Plan may result in the total withdrawal of, or limitations to, the university’s approval of the employee’s outside activities.
 Further, such failure may result in disciplinary action, up to and including termination of employment.
 Civil and criminal penalties may also apply under certain circumstances.

 Employees should report any suspected noncompliance to their immediate supervisors or to the Office of the EVP/CAO.
 Employees may also anonymously report suspected violations through the toll-free Compliance Hotline at 1-888-472-9868.
 In accordance with HOOP Policy 108 Protection from Retaliation, retaliation for a good-faith report of suspected violations will not be tolerated.
 Detailed information on reporting possible violations may be found in the university’s Standards of Conduct Guide.

 All employees are required to undergo mandatory compliance training which includes training on conflicts of interest.
 For further explanation and guidance regarding this policy, refer to the Conflicts of Interest Guidelines or to the Standards of Conduct Guide or contact the Office of the EVP/CAO.